ELD data transfer options for Geotab Drive

 If the driver’s username is an email address, Geotab will mark the driver as the person to be replied to.
 This lets drivers find out on their own email system the result of the data transfer.
 The driver’s logs are not returned in the message, just the confirmation receipt.

 The “Broadcast” message is provided to all drivers, and Geotab outputs the broadcast on all web service responses.
 If Geotab Drive is running, but servers have connection issues, you will get a timeout message.

 Additional error message you may see when using the Web Service transfer method are:

 - Errors: Invalid Field Length

-IOT is taking the world by storm, so Geotab embraces the future-based transfer methods that are simple for both drivers and officers.
-Web services are more responsive and will return confirmation or errors back to the driver immediately from the FMCSA servers.
+Geotab embraces the transfer methods that are simple for both drivers and officers.
+Web services are more responsive and will return confirmation or errors back to the driver immediately from federal servers.